-The thought occurred to me in the not so distant past that I was doing my kids a disservice by not getting down and dirty with them and actually teaching them how to meditate.
-I mean, they know the word.
+It occurred to me recently that I was doing my kids a disservice by not teaching them how to meditate.
+They know the word.
 I use it all the time.
 I do it.
 They recognize the smell of mommy’s incense and associate it with that thing she does early in the morning before everyone rises, but having an actual understanding of meditation, not a clue.
 Also, another reason my kids need meditation in their lives is because the nights in my house are insane.
 They are way overstimulated.
 Mama needs more quiet and less noise at night.
 So do their little brains.

 Benefits of Meditation For Kids and Why They Need Brain Breaks